aljimenez5/acnh-flower-breeding-tracker/PROJECTREQ.md

 - [ ] Aim for a large number of small commits - commit frequently!
 - [ ] Add meaningful messages to your commits.
 When you look back at your commits with `git log`, the messages should describe each change.
 - [ ] Don't include changes in a commit that aren't related to the commit message

+## <a id="what-to-expect-in-your-project-review"></a>What To Expect In Your Project Review

+Review the [What to Expect in Project Reviews](https://github.com/learn-co-curriculum/js-spa-project-instructions/blob/master/what-to-expect-in-project-reviews.md) document for general guidance on what to expect in the Project Review.

+### What should you be prepared for in Project Review?

+During your project review, be prepared to:

+1. Explain your code from execution point to exit point.
+Use the best technical vocabulary you can.
+2. Live code.
+This could be refactoring, adding a new feature, or both.
+3. Answer questions about your knowledge of _JavaScript Fundamentals_.

+In particular, the JavaScript Fundamentals concepts your reviewer may ask about include:

+- variables
+- data structures
+- functions
+- hoisting
+- scope
+- context
+- `this`
+- closures
+- ES6 syntax
+- `let`, `const`
+- arrow functions

+### Learning Goals

+These are the skills and knowledge that you should aim to demonstrate through the project review.

+- Explain how Rails routes a request to a controller and method based on the URL and HTTP verb
+- Use `render json:` to render serialized JSON
+- Select, Create, and Modify DOM nodes
+- Attach listeners to DOM nodes to respond to user interaction
+- Use `preventDefault` to control form submit behavior
+- Use `fetch` with 'GET', 'POST', 'PATCH' & 'DELETE' HTTP methods
+- Create a JavaScript object with ES6 class syntax
+- Instantiate JavaScript objects and call methods on them.